Ideas for Reform

 State redistricting rules like requiring districts to be compact, or to abide by political boundaries like county or city lines, are aiming at a basic representational concept: making sure that people who live near each other, and who are likely to have similar interests, are represented by the same person.
 But many measures of compactness push districts toward pristine geometric figures, when many neighborhoods don’t fit neatly within circles or squares.
 And communities of like-minded families may spill over the lines of box-like counties or pockmarked cities distended by annexation battles.

-For example, in the last decade, 1300 of the 1400 people allotted to Ward 2 of the Anamosa, Iowa, city council were in prison.
+For example, after the 2000 redistricting cycle, 1300 of the 1400 people allotted to Ward 2 of the Anamosa, Iowa, city council were in prison.
 This left political power completely lopsided: the few others in Ward 2 had far more leverage than any of their neighbors in town.
-Indeed, in districts so distorted, we'd hardly recognize what passes for democracy.
+Indeed, in districts so distorted, we’d hardly recognize what passes for democracy.
 In 2006, just two write-in votes were enough to elect the city councilmember for Ward 2.

-Counting people at their last known address before incarceration -- where virtually all people return when they are released from prison -- accounts for representation of whole communities without undue distortion.
-Delaware, Maryland, and New York passed legislation in this cycle to adjust redistricting for prisons, though Delaware has had implementation snags.
+Counting people at their last known address before incarceration — where virtually all people return when they are released from prison — accounts for representation of whole communities without undue distortion.
+Several states have passed legislation to adjust redistricting for prison populations, including several just in the last few years.
 Many other local governments have done the same, for years.
-And on October 7, 2011, California enacted legislation to adjust its redistricting starting in 2020.

 In addition to redrawing lines once per decade, it may be worth deferring the implementation of new districts: using population projections to draw districts now that go into effect in a few years.
 Deferring the results would make it more difficult for candidates to custom-design districts focused on advantage in the next election.